Skip to main content

 2. Use breakdown reports to locate the source of the change.

-3. Use detailed records when you need receipt-level or item-level confirmation.
+3. Use Transaction Overview, Transaction List, Order Details, or Payment Details when you need receipt-level confirmation.

 What changes after you save